wearelighthouse/front-end-dev-checklist/README.md

 #### General
 - [x] I've included the [Front-end Dev Checklist](https://github.com/wearelighthouse/front-end-dev-checklist) in my PR.
 - [ ] Filenames correctly match a single template, component, function, etc. inside each file.
-- [ ] 'Magic numbers' are avoided where possible, or have explanation e.g. a suitable variable name or comment.
+- [ ] 'Magic numbers' (including color codes) are assigned to suitable variable names, or have explanatory comments.
 - [ ] TODOs have been documented elsewhere or have been removed.
 - [ ] `console.log()`s. `var_dump`s or other temporary debugging techniques have been removed.
 - [ ] No build task or browser warnings/errors have been introduced.